Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 	- **Uranium Fever Hardercore** - Various settings that dramatically increases the difficulty of Uranium Fever.
 The mod includes the following changes:
 		- One perk is gained every 3 levels
 		- No perks are gained after being humbled (first time travel between wastelands) until the player reaches their pre-humbled level.
-		- Less skill points are gained per level.
+		- 2 Less skill points are gained per level.
-		- Less SPECIAL points to allocate when creating a character.
+		- 3 Less SPECIAL points to allocate when creating a character.
-		- Less Traits can be selected when creating a character.
+		- Max of 5 traits can be selected when creating a character (Wild Wasteland is free).
 		- Harsher loot scarcity settings.
 		- Hardcore need accumulation rate is doubled.
 		- Overencumbrance has a much more dramatic impact on movement speed.